 'In Ashburton, up in North Street, lived a woman who was reputed to be a witch.
 Many people lived in fear of her; she was the grandmother of the convicted murderer, Jack Lee, and as soon as she heard of the news of her grandson’s sentence she said, “’Ee’ll never Hang!”
 Three times they tried to hang him, but without success, so Granny Lee* was even more feared.
 However, the story doesn’t end there.
 The police officer who arrested Jack Lee was promoted to sergeant and sent to Ashburton.
 He had a son who feared the reputed witch in North Street as she had openly stated that she had put a curse on him.
 Nothing would induce him to go up North Street....'

-* John Henry George Lee, otherwise known as 'The man they couldn't hang' was born in 1864, and was only 4 years old when Elizabeth Lee, his paternal grandmother, died in 1868.
-However, his maternal grandmother cannot be ruled out.
+*Unfortunately for this story, John Henry George Lee was born in 1864, and was only 4 years old when Elizabeth Lee, his paternal grandmother, died in 1868.

-** Two police officers involved in the arrest and questioning of John Lee came to Ashburton.
+However, two police officers involved in the arrest and questioning of John Lee did come to Ashburton.

 Frederick George Boughton was a police officer for 31 years, his last post being at Ashburton.
 He is on the 1911 census with his wife Betty, and four children, including George.
 He retired in 1913.